Project Management Systems

 The Internet, Agile Methodology, and Collaborative Software.

-In 2001 the Agile Manifesto was published with its 12 principles that formalised what was anecdotally already taking place in many project teams, revolutionising software development.
-With the value of Agile practices now acknowledged and the increasing popularity of such an approach, new business software was developed to support this new way of working that placed more emphasis on meeting the customer’s needs than documentation and following strict methodology, which had been a part of the predictive Waterfall approach that had dominated project management to that time.
+In 2001 the Agile Manifesto was published by the ‘Agile Alliance’ formed by 17 independent-minded software engineers to better serve lightweight software development methods, revolutionising project management and sparking a flood of new business software startups to support this new way of working that places more emphasis on meeting the customer’s needs than documentation and following strict methodology, which had been a part of the predictive Waterfall approach until then.

-In 2002, two Australian university students started Atlassian, providing collaboration tools for software development, ITSM, and project management, and today helping over 300,000 customers with a marketplace of more than 5,000 apps (see Atlassian, About Us).
-In 2008, Asana was founded by two Facebook engineers trying to save time wasted from ‘work about work’ such as meetings and emails, and today Asana serves over 100,000 organisations and millions of teams worldwide (Asana, Company).
-Finally, in 2014 monday.com was launched by its three entrepreneur founders and today helps over 225,000 customers across many countries (monday.com, About).
-Each platform offers digital templates, views, marketplace apps, widgets, tutorials, and step-by-step guides on creating Gantt charts, CPM, PERT, and WBS diagrams, and Kanban boards, with integrations across their products and features enabling sharing, collaboration, and greater productivity.
+In 2002, Australian university students Scott Farquhar and Mike Cannon-Brookes started Atlassian, providing collaboration tools for software development, ITSM, and project management, launching its GenAI Rovo assistant in May 2024 (see TechCrunch, 2024), and today helping over 300,000 customers with a marketplace of more than 5,000 apps (see Atlassian, About Us).
+In 2008, Asana was founded by two Facebook engineers trying to save time wasted from ‘work about work’ such as meetings and emails, in 2025 it launched its agentic AI offering, AI Teammates (Asana, 2025), and today it serves over 100,000 organisations and millions of teams worldwide (Asana, Company).

 Possibilities